-“The president has created an environment that discourages, if not prohibits, mentioning any intelligence that portrays Russia in an unfavorable light,” said a former senior official of one of the agencies responsible for national security.
+“The president has created an environment that discourages, if not prohibits, mentioning any intelligence that portrays Russia in a negative light,” said a former senior official of one of the agencies responsible for national security.

 John Ratcliffe, director of national intelligence, and Robert O'Brien, national security adviser, have denied the data.

 These statements, however, confirmed the relevance of a recent piece by The News York Times, which says the Taliban received "bonuses" from Russia for killing American troops.
 Three separate Taliban sources have confirmed these claims to Business Insider.

 The Associated Press reported that intelligence officers received data on these transactions between Russia and the Taliban back in 2019 and then informed the president.